aetchu/Kubernetes_public/voting-app/README.md

 # Example Voting App
-> This is a simple application based on micro-services architecture, consisting of 5 simple services
+> This is a simple application based on micro-services architecture, consisting of 5 simple services.
+More information on how to deploy applications in the kubernetes cluster with Ingress controller is here https://youtu.be/tyj5pHOQpac and complete kubernetes playlist is here https://youtu.be/yBr92MCcQRc

 ## Working
 - Voting-App: Frontend of the application written in Python, used by users to cast their votes.